 How cookies are used by the Met Office

-These pieces of information are used to improve services for you through, for example:
+These pieces of information are used to improve services for you by:

-- enabling a service to recognise your device so you don't have to give the same information several times during one task;
+- enabling a service to recognise your device so you don't have to give the same information several times during one task

-- recognising that you may already have given a username and password so you don't need to do it for every web page requested;
+- recognising that you may already have given a username and password so you don't need to do it for every web page requested

 - measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast

-- making advertising more interesting, by collecting statistical and behavioural data to ensure the adverts that you see are more relevant to you;
+- making advertising more interesting, by collecting statistical and behavioural data to ensure the adverts that you see are more relevant to you

 - allowing you to share content on social media sites such as YouTube and Twitter.

 You can turn cookies off, however, due to their role of enhancing or enabling usability and site processes, disabling cookies may prevent you from being able to use certain parts of this website.

 If you would like to disable cookies on your machine, you can do this through your browser settings.
 The 'Help' function within your browser will tell you how.